BillyBernard/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

--display: block; starts of a new line and takes up the full widtha available. display: inline; does not start on a new line and only takes up as much width as its content.
+-display: block; starts of a new line and takes up the full width available. display: inline; does not start on a new line and only takes up as much width as its content.
 Width and height will can no effects.

 3. What are the 4 areas of the box model?